HISTORICAL SITES: BIG SOUTH FORK NATIONAL RIVER & RECREATION AREA, TENNESSEE/KENTUCKY

 Family Railroad Adventure

 Regular departures, April through October, upon the K&T Special take 3 hours and include a new section of track through the mining camp of Worley.
-Worley was the largest mining community along the K&T. The train makes a stop at Blue Heron Coal Mining Camp, a National Park Service outdoor interpretive site.
+Worley was the largest mining community along the K&T. Today, a few foundations are all that remain.
+The National Park Service has installed interpretive panels that can be viewed from the train.
+The train makes a stop at Blue Heron Coal Mining Camp, a National Park Service outdoor interpretive site.
 Blue Heron was built by the Stearns Coal & Lumber Company in 1937 and operated until 1962.
-The coal camp contains “ghost structures” and each structure has visual and oral history exhibits.
+The coal camp contains “ghost structures”, which display visual and oral history exhibits.
 Visitors to Blue Heron can walk into the face of the mine as well as cross over the river on the tipple bridge.
 The Railway offers additional experiences by taking a Cab Ride, Caboose Rental, a Rivers & Rails Package, and a new Saturday Pass for those folks that would like more time to hike and explore Blue Heron.

-The BSFSR excursion cars range from enclosed to open air and passengers are seated first come, first serve.
+The BSFSR excursion cars range from enclosed to open air and passengers are seated on a first come, first serve basis.
 Passengers should dress accordingly for the weather.
 The Railway operates rain or shine and all trains depart on Eastern Time.
-For more information or reservations on Big South Fork Scenic Railway, go to www.bsfsry.com or call 800-462-5664.
+For more information or reservations on Big South Fork Scenic Railway, go to www.bsfsry.com or